aryglins/.aryglins-gitconfig/README.md

 # Install

-Clone this repository to any `path` on your machine and them add this to your shell init file (e.g. `.zshrc`, `.bashrc`):
+Clone this repository to any `path` on your machine and run the following command to set `.gitconfig` file:

 ```
-alias ag="HOME=`path` git"
+ln -s `path`/.gitconfig $HOME/.gitconfig
 ```

-Then you can use any git command and aliases in this configuration through `ag` alias.
-You can substitute `ag` for whatever alias you want as well.